 CroisiEurope **: All drinks included on select cruises.
 Otherwise, house wine and beer are complimentary during lunch and dinner.
 A separate beverage card can be purchased to buy drinks from the bar.
 Wine, champagne and spirits listed on the ship’s special wine list are at an additional cost on all voyages.
 Wi-Fi internet access on most ships is limited to the reception area and main lounge.
 Shore excursions included as of 2016.

-Emerald Waterways **: Packaged shore excursions included in Emerald Cruisefare.
-Wine, beer & soda complimentary for lunch and dinner; beverage packages are available for extra fee.
-Suites are stocked daily; all staterooms restocked with bottled water.
+Emerald Waterways **: Complimentary shore excursions in every port.
+Wine, beer & soda complimentary for lunch and dinner.
+All staterooms restocked daily with bottled water.
+Owner’s Suites comes with complimentary stocked mini-bars.
 Room service included for suites only.
-Laundry concierge available but for a fee.
+Laundry concierge available for a fee; complimentary for suites.

 Scenic **: Inclusions are for all guests, regardless of ship or suite.